demisto/demisto-sdk/README.md

     * 3.8.0 (set by /{path_to_demisto-sdk}/demisto-sdk/.python-version)
     ```

+    If not, simply run the following command from the Demisto-SDK repository:
+    ```
+    pyenv local 3.7.5 3.8.0
+    ```

 3) Using the terminal go to the Demisto-SDK repository - we will set up the development environment there.

 4) Install `tox`: